Pandora's box: Contents

 The poem seems to hint at a myth in which the jar contained blessings rather than evils.
 It is confirmed in the new era by an Aesopic fable recorded by Babrius, in which the gods send the jar containing blessings to humans.
 Rather than a named female, it was a generic "foolish man" (ἀκρατὴς ἄνθρωπος) who opened the jar out of curiosity and let them escape.
 Once the lid was replaced, only hope remained, "promising that she will bestow on each of us the good things that have gone away."
 This aetiological version is numbered 312 in the Perry Index.

 In the Renaissance, the story of the jar was revisited by two immensely influential writers, Andrea Alciato in his Emblemata (1534) and the Neo-Latin poet Gabriele Faerno in his collection of a hundred fables (Fabulum Centum, 1563).
 Alciato only alluded to the story while depicting the goddess Hope seated on a jar in which, she declares, "I alone stayed behind at home when evils fluttered all around, as the revered muse of the old poet [Hesiod] has told you".
-Faerno's short poem also addressed the origin of hope but in this case it is the remainder of the "universal blessings" (bona universa) that have escaped: "Of all good things that mortals lack,/Hope in the soul alone stays back."
+Faerno's short poem also addressed the origin of hope but in this case it is the remainder of the "universal blessings" (bona universa) that have escaped: "Of all good things that mortals lack, / Hope in the soul alone stays back."

 An idea of the nature of the blessings lost is given in a Renaissance engraving by Giulio Bonasone, where the culprit is Pandora's husband, Epimetheus.
-He is shown holding the lid of a large storage jar from which female representations of the Roman virtues are flying up into the air.
-They are identified by their names in Latin: security (salus), harmony (concordia), fairness (aequitas), mercy (clementia), freedom (libertas), happiness (felicitas), peace (pax), worth (virtus) and joy (laetitia).
+He is shown holding the lid of a huge storage jar from which female representations of the Roman virtues are flying up into the air.
+They are identified by their names in Latin: security (salus), harmony (concordia), fairness (aequitas), mercy (clementia), freedom (libertas), happiness (felicitas), peace (pax), worth (virtus), and joy (laetitia).
 Hope (spes) is delayed on the lip and holds aloft the flower that is her attribute.